aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ### <a id="sam-template-resource-local"></a> SAM Template Resources (Local Invoke)

 Lambda functions are represented in CloudFormation templates as resources of type [`AWS::Lambda::Function`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) or [`AWS::Serverless::Function`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html).
-With the Toolkit, users can locally invoke Lambda function code, optionally passing a custom event to it.
-The Toolkit uses SAM CLI to invoke the Lambda function, emulating how the function is run on AWS, then attaches a debugger to the invoked function.
+With the Toolkit, users can locally invoke Lambda function code, while optionally passing a custom event to it.
+The Toolkit uses SAM CLI to invoke the Lambda function, which emulates how the function is run on AWS, and then attaches a debugger to the invoked function.

 ### <a id="standalone-lambda"></a> Standalone Lambda Function Handlers